Specialist Provision for Students with Vision Impairments

 - Providing 1:1 support from specialist VI staff in the majority of their lessons.
-The VI staff consist of a Teacher in Charge (0.8) of the VI Unit (who holds the MQ for QTVI) and a team of experienced VI-trained Learning Support Assistants (all of whom have qualifications in braille).
+The VI staff consist of a Teacher in Charge of the VI Unit (who is currently working towards completing the MQ for QTVI) and a team of experienced VI-trained Learning Support Assistants (all of whom have qualifications in braille).

 - Providing a safe and accessible school environment for students with VI.
 Step edges are marked in yellow, staircases have rails to assist people with VI.
 New interactive boards are glare-free with excellent contrast which enables students with residual vision to see the work on the board.